 Note 1 – Albeit Reese Witherspoon is not the first legally blonde, as hikers of the Frisia Coast Trail we must give her credit for her role as Cheryl Strayed in the movie ‘Wild.
 From Lost to Found on the Pacific Crest Trail’.

-Note 2 - For more about medieval Frisian law on foreigners etc., see our post Medieval Migration Law.
+Note 2 – For more about medieval Frisian law on foreigners, etc., go our blog post Medieval Migration Law.
+A Matter of Liability.

 Further reading